esa/pagmo2/doc/sphinx/install.rst

 * Clang 11 on OSX,
 * MSVC 2017 on Windows.

+The officially-supported architectures are 64-bit x86, ARM and PowerPC.

 The pagmo C++ library has the following **mandatory** dependencies:

 * the `Boost <https://www.boost.org/>`__ C++ libraries (at least version 1.60),